THO-Gaetan/holbertonschool-web_back_end/ES6_data_manipulation/README.md

 ## Learning Objectives

-- Promises (how, why, and what)
-- How to use the then, resolve, catch methods
-- How to use every method of the Promise object
+- How to use map, filter and reduce on arrays
-- Throw / Try
+- Typed arrays in JavaScript
-- The await operator
+- The Set, Map, and Weak link data structures
-- How to use an async function

 ## Tasks